transdigiware/blockchain/howto/ibp-console-build-network.md

 1. Navigate to the **Nodes** tab and click **Add Certificate Authority**.
 2. In this tutorial, we're creating nodes, so make sure the option to **Create** a Certificate Authority is selected.
 Then click **Next**
 3. Give this CA a unique display name, `Ordering Service CA`.
 You're free to reuse the **CA administrator enroll ID** of `admin` and a secret of `adminpw`.
 As this is a different CA, this identity is distinct from the CA admin identity for created for the `Org1 CA`, even though the ID and secret are identical.
 4. If you are using a paid cluster, on  the next panel, you have the opportunity to configure resource allocation for the CA. For purposes of this tutorial, accept all the defaults and click **Next**.
 If you want to learn more about how to allocate resources to {{site.data.keyword.cloud_notm}} for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).
 If you are using a free cluster, you will see the **Summary** page.
-5. Review the Summary page, then click **Add certificate authority**.
+5. Review the Summary page, then click **Add Certificate Authority**.

 As with the peer, advanced users may already have their own CA and not want to create a new CA using the console.
 If your existing CA can issue certificates in `X.509` format, you can use your own external CA instead of creating a new one here.
 See this topic on [Using certificates from an external CA with your peer or ordering service](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-third-party-ca) for more information.